-State legislation created various other Non-Major Component Units to provide certain services outside the primary government and to provide certain private and public entities with a low-cost source of financing for programs deemed to be in the public interest.
-These entities are considered component units because the majority of governing board members are appointed by, or are members of, the primary government.
+State legislation created various Non-Major Component Units to provide certain services outside the primary government and to provide certain private and public entities with a low-cost source of financing for programs deemed to be in the public interest.
+The California Pollution Control Financing Authority, the San Joaquin River Conservancy, and the District Agricultural Associations are considered component units, since they have a fiscal dependency on the primary government.
+The California Educational Facilities Authority is considered a component unit, since its exclusion from the statements would be misleading because of its relationship with the primary government.
+The balance of the non-major component units are considered component units, since the majority of their governing boards are appointed by or are members of the primary government, and the primary government can impose its will on the entity or the entity provides a specific financial benefit to the primary government.
 Copies of the financial statements of these component units may be obtained from the State Controller's Office, Division of Accounting and Reporting, P.O.
 Box 942850, Sacramento, California 94250-5876.
 The Non-Major Component Units are: